-It is the intention that local residents will be able to have greater involvement and influence on proposals for larger sites in our Plan area.
-82% of consultees agreed the Plan should require developers of larger sites to produce a transparent development brief and evidence that they have consulted local residents before applying for planning permission.27

-The WBC Local Requirements list states that for major applications of 10 or more dwellings, over 1,000 sqm of floor space for commercial developments or over 1 ha of site, developers may have to provide a Statement of Community Involvement demonstrating that the views of the local community have been sought and taken into account in the formulation of development proposals.
+- 3.37 It is the intention that local residents will be able to have greater involvement and influence on proposals for larger sites in our Plan area.
+82% of consultees agreed the Plan should require developers of larger sites to produce a transparent development brief and evidence that they have consulted local residents before applying for planning permission.25 - 3.38 The WBC Local Requirements list states that for major applications of 10 or more dwellings, over 1,000 sqm of floor space for commercial developments or over 1 ha of site, developers may have to provide a Statement of Community Involvement demonstrating that the views of the local community have been sought and taken into account in the formulation of development proposals.
 Developers are directed to the Good Practice Guide to Public Engagement in Development Schemes for further information.
-Requiring a development brief and evidence of consultation with the community for major developments is not considered an onerous requirement since the content will be a necessary part of the planning application.
+Opportunity 9 sets out an approach whereby developers can engage with the local community.
+In many circumstances the approach will not be onerous and will underpin any subsequent planning application.
 Development briefs enable the community to access information about future developments in a more user friendly way.
 The borough's online planning portal contains high volumes of documents relating to applications and this frustrates users attempts to find relevant information.
-Good developers will often choose to consult voluntarily before commencing projects in our area.

-Developers should ensure they engage with all community sectors using a variety of means and media.
+Good developers will often choose to consult voluntarily before commencing projects in our area. - 3.39 Developers should ensure they engage with all community sectors using a variety of means and media.